micpistol/rec_io/DEPLOYMENT_NOTE_FOR_AI.md

 chmod 700 backend/data/users/user_0001/credentials
 ```

+### **Credential Setup During Installation**
+The installation script now includes an interactive credential setup process:
+- ✅ Prompts user to set up Kalshi credentials during installation
+- ✅ Creates proper credential files with correct permissions
+- ✅ Restarts trading services with new credentials
+- ✅ Verifies trading services are operational

-### **Expected Service Failures**
+### **Expected Service Failures (if credentials skipped)**
-Some services will be in FATAL state without credentials:
+If you choose to skip credential setup during installation, some services will be in FATAL state:
 - `kalshi_account_sync`: Expected without Kalshi credentials
 - `unified_production_coordinator`: Expected without credentials
 - `trade_manager`: Expected without credentials

-This is normal behavior for a fresh installation.
+This is normal behavior if credentials are not provided.

 ---